Pinky-Core/Pinky-Core/README.md

 ## 🧑‍💻 About Me

-My name is **Luca Caporaloni**, I am currently studying **Game Development and Production of Video Games & Simulators at UAI**, now in my third year.
+My name is **Luca**, I am currently studying **Game Development and Production of Video Games & Simulators at UAI**, now in my third year.
 I specialize in:

 - Developing **Minecraft plugins**